6 Frequently Asked Questions About Sommelier Training

 6. What Is the Average Salary of a Sommelier?

 Knowledge, experience, and certification level all play an important role in determining what you can expect to make as a sommelier.
-According to 2017 data, the average national hourly rate for sommeliers was $14.40 ($29,721 annually).** However, the most experienced and knowledgeable sommeliers can earn $80,000 to $160,000 per year.*** So you can expect to find quite a variance depending on your level of education, certification, and experience.
+According to 2017 data from PayScale, the average national hourly rate for sommeliers was $14.40 ($29,721 annually).
+However, an article in Forbes notes that the most experienced and knowledgeable sommeliers can earn $80,000 to $160,000 per year.
+So you can expect to find quite a variance depending on your level of education, certification, and experience.

 Start Exploring Your Options